How to fix slow boot problem in Windows 10

 When you buy a brand new Windows 10 PC, it starts up smoothly and quickly, allowing you to get on and do what you need to do.
-However, over time it takes longer and longer to boot until eventually the frustration waiting for it to be ready to use drives you to do something about it.
+However, over time, it takes longer to boot until, eventually, the frustration of waiting for it to be ready to use drives you to do something about it.
 The good news is that there are plenty of things you can do, as we’ll show you here.
 Here are our tips to stop Windows 10 booting slowly.

 Disable startup programs

 This is one of the biggest causes of slow boot times.
 The more programs that load at startup, the longer it will take your PC to boot.
 There are a couple of different ways you can prevent this, the hard way, and the easy way.
 Here’s the hard way:

 - Right-click on the Taskbar or the Start Menu

 - Click More Details to see a list of programs that run at startup

 - Locate the programs you want to stop loading at startup

 - Right-click on the first program and choose Disable

 - Repeat for each program you want to prevent running at startup

 The easy way is to use CleanMyPC, which helps you stop programs running at startup in one click.